-(1) A recognized quotation and trade reporting system shallmust set requirements governing the conduct of its users, including requirements that the users will conduct trading activities in compliance with this Instrument.
+(1) A recognized quotation and trade reporting system must set requirements governing the conduct of its users, including requirements that the users will conduct trading activities in compliance with this Instrument.

-(2) A recognized quotation and trade reporting system shallmust monitor the conduct of its users and enforce the requirements set under subsection (1) either
+(2) A recognized quotation and trade reporting system must monitor the conduct of its users and enforce the requirements set under subsection (1) either

-- (a) directly; or - (b) indirectly through a regulation services provider.
+(a) directly; or

-(3) If a recognized quotation and trade reporting system has entered into a written agreement under section 7.4, the recognized quotation and trade reporting system must adopt requirements, as determined necessary by the regulation services provider, that govern the recognized quotation and trade reporting system's users, and that enable the regulation services provider to effectively monitor trading on the recognized quotation and trade reporting system and across marketplaces.
+(b) indirectly through a regulation services provider.

-7.4 Agreement between a Recognized Quotation and Trade Reporting System and a Regulation Services Provider - A recognized quotation and trade reporting system that monitors the conduct of its users indirectly through a regulation services provider shallmust enter into a written agreement with the regulation services provider thatwhich provides that the regulation services provider will
+(3) If a recognized quotation and trade reporting system has entered into a written agreement under section 7.4, the recognized quotation and trade reporting system must adopt requirements, as determined necessary by the regulation services provider, that govern the recognized quotation and trade reporting system and the conduct of the quotation and trade reporting system's users, and that enable the regulation services provider to effectively monitor trading on the recognized quotation and trade reporting system and across marketplaces.

-- (a) that the regulation services provider will (a) monitor the conduct of the users of athe recognized quotation and trade reporting system; - (b) monitor the compliance of the recognized quotation and trade reporting system with the requirements set under subsection 7.3(3), and - (b) that the regulation services provider will (c) enforce the requirements set under subsection 7.3(1);
+7.4 Agreement between a Recognized Quotation and Trade Reporting System and a Regulation Services Provider - A recognized quotation and trade reporting system that monitors the conduct of its users indirectly through a regulation services provider must enter into a written agreement with the regulation services provider which provides that the regulation services provider will

-(c) that the 7.4.1 Obligations of a Quotation and Trade Reporting System to a Regulation Services Provider A recognized quotation and trade reporting system will that has entered into a written agreement with a regulation services provider must
+- (a) monitor the conduct of the users of the recognized quotation and trade reporting system, - (b) monitor the compliance of the recognized quotation and trade reporting system with the requirements set under subsection 7.3(3), and - (c) enforce the requirements set under subsection 7.3(1).

-- (a) transmit to the regulation services provider the information required by under Part 11 of NI 21-101 and any other-information reasonably required by the regulation services provider in the form and manner requested by the regulation services provider to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, including the compliance of marketplace participants with the requirements set under subsection 7.3(1), and - the conduct of the recognized quotation and trade reporting system, as applicableincluding the compliance of the recognized quotation and trade reporting system with the requirements set under subsection 7.3(3); and
+7.4.1 Obligations of a Quotation and Trade Reporting System to a Regulation Services Provider - A recognized quotation and trade reporting system that has entered into a written agreement with a regulation services provider must

-(d) that the recognized quotation and trade reporting system will b comply with all orders or directions made by the regulation services provider.
+- (a) transmit to the regulation services provider the information required under Part 11 of NI 21-101 and any information reasonably required by the regulation services provider in the form and manner requested by the regulation services provider to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, including the compliance of marketplace participants with the requirements set under subsection 7.3(1), and - the conduct of the recognized quotation and trade reporting system, including the compliance of the recognized quotation and trade reporting system with the requirements set under subsection 7.3(3); and - (b) comply with all orders or directions made by the regulation services provider.

-7.5 Co-ordination of Monitoring and Enforcement - A regulation services provider, recognized exchange, or recognized quotation and trade reporting system shallmust enter into a written agreement with all other regulation services providers, recognized exchanges, and recognized quotation and trade reporting systems to coordinate monitoring and enforcement of the requirements set under Parts 7 and 8.
+7.5 Co-ordination of Monitoring and Enforcement - A regulation services provider, recognized exchange, or recognized quotation and trade reporting system must enter into a written agreement with all other regulation services providers, recognized exchanges, and recognized quotation and trade reporting systems to coordinate monitoring and enforcement of the requirements set under Parts 7 and 8.